redhillaviation/redhillaviation.github.io/trialflights.md

 ---

 <div>
-    We offer a range of air experience flights, from 30 minute experience flights to trips to other airfields and aerobatics for the thrill seeker.
-We also offer two PPL starter packages for those considering a PPL.
+    We offer a range of air experience flights, from 30 minute experience flights to trips to other airfields and aerobatics for the thrill-seeker.
+We also offer two PPL starter packages for those considering a Private Pilot's Licence of their own.
 Prices start from £95.
 </div>

 <p>
     <div>
         We offer:
         <ul>
-            <li><a href="#experience">30 or 60 minute air experience flight</a></li>
+            <li><a href="#experience">30 or 60 minute Air Experience flight</a></li>
             <li><a href="#aerobatics">Aerobatics Experience</a></li>
             <li><a href="#landaway">A flight to another airfield and back</a></li>
             <li><a href="#ppl">PPL Starter Packages</a></li>